 Please note: The Planning Aid England guidance advises that structural stability matters controlled under Building Regulations are not planning considerations.
 However, the impact of new development on the stability of adjoining land, buildings and other structures (including canals, bridges, locks, embankments etc.) is not controlled by Building Regulations and therefore are material planning considerations that can be taken into account when deciding whether to grant planning permission.

 This diagram shows the key stages of the planning application process and how you can be involved.

 Also, see our page for help in assessing the appropriateness and potential impacts of new development on waterway infrastructure, facilities and their surroundings.
 You’ll find some useful waterway case studies in our “What we’re interested in” pages too.

-The Planning Inspectorate run the appeal process on behalf of the Secretary of State for Communities and Local Government.
+The Planning Inspectorate run the appeal process on behalf of the Minister for Housing, Communities and Local Government.
 Individuals and groups can comment on or become involved in appeals.
 Take a look at the Planning Portal and Planning Inspectorate websites for more details on taking part.

 The Planning Portal has general information for applicants on how to apply, the decision making and appeal processes.

 Take a look at our information to see if the LPA may consult us on your proposal.

 We’re happy to provide our initial views on your proposals before you submit your application – it might save you time and money.